Kumaran Kundram: Prasanna Yoga Anjaneya Temple

 Opposite to the Sri Swaminathaswamy Temple (Kumaran Kundram) is a small vaishnavite temple run by a hereditary trust.
 The presiding deity is Sri Prasanna Venkatesa Perumal and the goddess is Alarmel Mangai Thayar.
-To the left of the presiding deity is Sri Yoga Narisimha Swamy.
+To the left of the presiding deity is Sri Yoga Narasimha Swamy.
 There are separate shrines for Prasanna Yoga Anjaneyar (Hanuman)and Ramanujar.
 The ground where this temple is built belonged to Shri.
 Srinivasan Thiagarajan, who gave it in exchange for another piece of land in the same locality.
-The temple attracts large crowds on Saturdays, New Year Eve and Vaikunta Ekadasi.
-Circumambulation is performed by hundreds of devotees in the month of Karthigai (November–December).
+The temple attracts large crowds on Saturdays, New Year Eve and Vaikunta Ekadasi.Praharam to Narasimha is performed by hundreds of devotees in the month of Karthigai (November–December).